scraly/scraly/README.md

 ## Hi, I'm Aurélie Vache 👋

-I'm a DevRel at [OVHcloud](https://www.ovhcloud.com/fr/) in Toulouse, France.
+I'm a Developer Advocate (DevRel) at [OVHcloud](https://www.ovhcloud.com/fr/) in Toulouse, France.
 I have been working as a Developer and Ops for over 18 years.
 Cloud enthusiast and advocates DevOps/Cloud/Golang best practices.

 Inclusion, diversity and accessibility are topics that matters for me so I help as I can since several years as mentor & leader in several communities.

-Conferences and meetups organizer since 2016 (currently for [Le Camping des Speakers](https://camping-speakers.fr/)).
+Conferences and meetups organizer since 2016.
 Technical writer ([dev.to/aurelievache](https://dev.to/aurelievache/)), a book author & reviewer, a sketchnoter and a speaker at international conferences.

 I created a new visual way for people to learn and understand Cloud technologies: "Understanding Kubernetes/Istio/Docker in a visual way" in sketchnotes and videos.